-NPCA has been working for years to meaningfully engage the military community— including veterans, active duty, reservists and military families — inviting them to join us in supporting and advocating for parks through service projects and a variety of advocacy actions.
+For years, NPCA’s veterans program has worked to meaningfully engage the military community— including veterans, active duty, reservists and military families — in supporting national parks through service projects and a variety of advocacy actions.

 Our national parks tell America’s story, including our country’s military history.
 The fight for our freedom, democracy and very way of life are told through our parks.
 Preserving and protecting our national parks means preserving these important military stories.

-National parks also commemorate and interpret military history at 156 different sites:
+National parks commemorate and interpret military history at 156 different sites:

 Get Action Alerts